Sarahon/docs/src/en/staff/maintainer-policy.md

 ﻿# Maintainer Policy

+**Breaking any of these rules may result in an instant demotion from Maintainer.**

+## General
+Maintainers are expected to communicate respectfully with each other and with contributors in GitHub and Discord, to a reasonable extent.
+Engaging in harassment campaigns or attempting to stir up drama for no good reason may result in instant demotion from Maintainer.

-## Reviews and merging PRs
+## Reviews and Merging PRs
-This does not apply to rule change PRs from the Head Game Admins.
+This does not apply to PRs by Head Maintainers or Head Game Admins.

 **Procedure:**
+Every PR must have at least one **Head Maintainer** approving it before being merged.

+For content PRs, at least 24 hours must have passed since the creation of the PR before being merged.
+This can be bypassed by Head Maintainers if reasonable to do so.

-If this PR may affect game admins (rules, rule clarifications, round flow, etc) **ensure a post has been made in #admin-reviews on discord.**
+If a PR may affect game admins (rules, rule clarifications, admin tooling etc) **ensure a post has been made in #admin-reviews on discord.**
   - **If you are not sure, do it anyway.**
-  - **If this is a VERY important or large PR, Game Admins must be pinged.**
+  - **If this is a very important or large PR, Game Admins must be pinged in the post.**

-- The PR must have at least one **Head Maintainer** approving it, and if Game Admins must be notified, at least 2 days must have passed since they were notified.
-- Once the time is up:
+- After a minimum of two days:
-  - If no one dissents, the PR can be merged.
+  - If no one dissents, the PR can be merged (with Head Maintainer approval, as usual).
   - If there is dissent, the PR author must be notified on GitHub of people's requests for changes and/or arguments against it.
 You do not need to put a ton of effort in summarizing people's points, simply list opinions as "Maintainer opinion" and "Game Admin opinion".
     - **These opinions must be communicated in a neutral manner, even if you disagree with them.**
   - This is the case even if only one person dissents.